bsaiamza/cornerstone-issuer/README.md

-# DI - Address Issuer Repo
+# DI - Cornerstone Issuer Repo

 Digital Identity is the identity use case of verifiable credentials as a implementation of the technology of HyperLedger Indy, HyperLedger URSA and Hyperledger Aries.